 GREEN, Healthy Environment = GREEN, Healthy Economy

 Economic growth does not have to come at the expense of the environment.
-Sustainable technologies (such as renewable energy, energy efficiency, sustainable mass transit, electric vehicles) are also extremely beneficial to the economy.
-For example, the renewable energy industry employs over 500,000 people in the United States.
+Sustainable technologies (such as renewable energy, energy efficiency, sustainable mass transit, and electric vehicles) are also extremely beneficial to the economy.
+For example, over 3 million Americans are in "green" jobs.
 The coal industry is responsible for under 90,000 jobs in the US.
-In addition, the cost of renewable energy, like solar and wind, is lower than coal (especially when looking at the levelized cost of energy), as depicted in this chart:

 GREEN Growth